Olney: Aaron Judge struggling to find October strike zone

 Whenever this issue pops up, I remember the muffled words of a longtime catcher -- a player widely respected in his clubhouse and all around baseball -- about the antiquated culture of collisions.
 He had been injured a couple of times in his career, as he recalled sitting at his locker, and he glanced around the room at the players around him, lowered his voice so that others could not hear and muttered: “If I don’t block the plate, I have to come in here and look in the eyes of 24 other guys who think I don’t care.
 Would I like a rule that would mean I don’t have to put myself in position to get run over and seriously hurt?
 Hell, yeah.”

-The Cubs lost a game that almost nobody will remember from five years from now, and today, Willson Contreras is intact.
+The Cubs lost a game that almost nobody will remember five years from now, and today, Willson Contreras is intact.

 • Justin Verlander’s hero growing up was Nolan Ryan, because he loved how Ryan continued to be a power pitcher well into his 30s and 40s.
-Verlander has endeavored to do the same, and he was throwing very hard in dominating the Yankees Saturday; it was the best he felt all year, Verlander said.
+Verlander has endeavored to do the same, and he was throwing very hard in dominating the Yankees on Saturday; it was the best he felt all year, Verlander said.

-He is 34 years old, and during the course of the 2017 season, he averaged 95.2 mph with his fastball, the eighth-best among all pitchers.
+He is 34 years old, and during the course of the 2017 season, he averaged 95.2 mph with his fastball, the eighth-highest velocity among all pitchers.
 He was also the only pitcher among the top 14 in average fastball velocity over 30 years old.

 But the Astros have been surprised and pleased by how much Verlander is interested in learning.
 The first time that Houston manager A.J.
 Hinch talked to Verlander after the pitcher agreed to the trade to the Astros on the night of Aug.
 31, Hinch mentioned to Verlander that the Astros had some thoughts to present about how he might get better.
 In particular, they wanted to talk about his changeup, because they felt that Verlander could use an offspeed pitch that moved away from left-handed hitters.

 While with the Tigers, Verlander threw a split-finger type of changeup, which he felt complemented his fastball.
 But the speed variation between those two pitches was often under 10 mph, mitigating the impact of the change of speed.
 After joining the Astros, Verlander has worked on a changeup with more of a standard grip, and with a greater speed variation than what his old changeup had in Detroit.
-Verlander has used the pitch increasingly, including on Saturday, when he threw it to Brett Gardner to finish off a strikeout, the ball veering away from Gardner at 86 mph -- about 10-12 mph slower than the best fastballs that Verlander threw in the game.
+Verlander has used the pitch increasingly, including on Saturday, when he threw it to Brett Gardner to finish off a strikeout.
+The pitch veered away from Gardner at 86 mph -- about 10-12 mph slower than the best fastballs that Verlander threw in the game.

-• In Game 1 of the AL Championship Series, Aaron Judge lashed a single over shortstop Carlos Correa in Game 1 -- toward left-center field, and yet left field Marwin Gonzalez took what was mostly a direct route at the ball.
-With a powerful throw, Gonzalez cut down Bird at the plate.
+• In Game 1 of the ALCS, Aaron Judge lashed a single over shortstop Carlos Correa toward left-center field that the Yankees had hoped would drive in baserunner Greg Bird in the fifth inning.
+But left fielder Marwin Gonzalez took a direct route at the ball, and with a powerful throw, cut down Bird at the plate.

 The play might not have been made in other places, because the Houston left fielders are uniquely positioned in Minute Maid Park.
-As you stand at home plate, the Crawford Boxes in left field in Houston are so close that they seem to hang over the infield, and just to the right of those seats, there is a recessed wall in left-center – a cutout, in front of the visitors’ bullpen.
+As you stand at home plate, the Crawford Boxes in left field in Houston are so close that they seem to hang over the infield, and just to the right of those seats, there is a recessed wall in left-center -- a cutout in front of the visitors bullpen.

-The Astros’ left fielder often stands at the edge of the Crawford Boxes, on the center-field side.
-This is because that the Astros believe that if a ball is hit in the air to the left, it’s either going to be a home run or bang off the fence, or have enough loft that the left fielder will have the time to run it down.
+The Astros left fielder often stands at the edge of the Crawford Boxes, on the center-field side, because the Astros believe if a ball is hit in the air to the left, it’s either going to be a home run or bang off the fence, or have enough loft that the left fielder will have the time to run it down.
 And by playing at the corner of the Crawford Boxes on the center-field side, the left fielder is assured of direct access to the drives that are hit into the area of the cutout.
 If the left fielder is positioned in the typical spot in Minute Maid and a ball is hit into that recessed section, then the left fielder has to turn the corner of the Crawford Boxes in pursuit.
 More and more, visiting teams have mimicked the way the Astros position their left fielders -- an alignment that paid off when Gonzalez threw out Bird, after having a better angle to close on the hit and make a throw home.

-• Speaking of Nolan Ryan: Before the first game of the AL Championship Series on Friday, the Astros honored some stars of the past, Enos Cabell, Jose Cruz, Jeff Kent, Craig Biggio, Ryan and others.
-Among the group, there were a lot of Bro Hugs.
+• Speaking of Nolan Ryan: Before the first game of the ALCS on Friday, the Astros honored some stars of the past, Enos Cabell, Jose Cruz, Jeff Kent, Craig Biggio, Ryan and others.
+Among the group, there were a lot of bro hugs.
+But not with Ryan -- not when a good, stiff handshake sufficed.

-Baseball Tonight Podcast
+Baseball Tonight podcast

 Friday: Jesse Rogers on what lies ahead for the Chicago Cubs, after their epic Game 5 win against Washington in the NLDS; Chelsea Janes of the Washington Post on what’s next for the Nationals as they pick up the pieces after another postseason exit; Karl Ravech and Paul Hembekides on the crazy Game 5, and the question of the use of starting pitchers in relief in the postseason.